The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Detecting Decompositions with Weisfeiler and Leman

-By \cite[Lemma 15]{KieferPS17}, the case that~$G$ and~$G'$ do not have minimum degree at least~3 reduces to the case of minimum degree at least~3, letting~$\mathcal{G}$ be the class of graphs containing every graph isomorphic to~$G$,~$G'$ or a minor of one of them. \end{proof}
+In \cite{kieponschwei19}, it was shown that the WL dimension of the class of planar graphs is either $2$ or $3$.
+As an application of Theorem \ref{thm:reduction-to-3-connected}, we obtain that the precise value only depends on the dimension needed to determine orbits on the class of all arc-colored $3$-connected planar graphs.

-Thus, since by \cite{KieferPS17}, the WL dimension of the class of planar graphs is 2 or 3, the concrete value only depends on the dimension needed to determine orbits on arc-colored $3$-connected planar graphs.
+As another consequence of our results, we show that $2$-WL also knows sizes of connected components after removing a $2$-separator.
+This particular result forms the basis for improving the upper bound on a parametrization of the WL dimension by the treewidth of the input graph in Section \ref{sec:treewidth}.